Wilialberth/Wilialberth/README.md

 ## About Me

-I'm a professional with a background in technology, healthcare, and customer service, actively seeking job opportunities to apply and demonstrate my skills and knowledge.
-My career is characterized by organization, motivation, and the ability to learn quickly, allowing me to adapt to various work environments and challenges.
+I am a passionate professional with a strong background in technology, eagerly seeking a new career opportunity to apply and showcase my skills and knowledge.
+My track record is characterized by organizational prowess, intrinsic motivation, and a rapid learning ability, making me an adaptable candidate for various work environments and challenges.
+Beyond completing assigned tasks, I actively strive to establish and foster a positive work environment for my colleagues.
+Furthermore, my experience in healthcare and customer service brings a unique and valuable perspective to my skill set.
+I am excited about the prospect of contributing to the success of your team and tackling new challenges with dedication and professionalism.

 - Graduated from the Faculty of Medicine at the Central University of Venezuela as a cardiopulmonary specialist.
 - Currently pursuing a degree in Chemical Engineering at the National Technological University of Córdoba, Argentina.